Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Methodology

 We formulate executor agent selection in Symphony-Coord as a two-stage contextual bandit process aligned with our implementation.
 Upon receiving a user task, the system broadcasts it to $k$ planning agents to obtain a decomposition plan that yields a sequence of subtasks.
 The bandit decision happens at the subtask execution level: at each time step $t$, a task arrives and the system selects one executor agent from the currently available pool $\mathcal{A}_t \subseteq \{1,\dots,N\}$ to execute it.

 \paragraph{Feedback signal and objective.} The online selector is updated with a shaped reward signal.
 In our implementation, the reward combines: (i) a base success indicator for valid, non-error completion, (ii) a winner bonus when an execution agrees with the voted final output for the current task, (iii) an optional correctness term when gold labels are available, and (iv) an efficiency penalty based on latency.
 This feedback can be delayed: under multi-path execution and voting in Appendix~\ref{sec:exec-vote}, we record step-level context features during execution and construct rewards only after the task-level vote is resolved.
-Our objective is to learn a selection policy that maximizes cumulative expected feedback:
+The winner bonus is therefore an agreement-based proxy rather than a correctness oracle: it is capped, combined with validity and latency signals, and further examined in the reward-sensitivity study in Section~\ref{sec:post_vote_reward}.
+This distinction is important because majority agreement may reinforce common wrong answers when agents share the same bias.
+Symphony-Coord mitigates this risk by freezing the selector during held-out evaluation, using gold correctness only in adaptation regimes where labels are available, and supporting deployment-time verifier gates, diversity monitoring, and down-weighting of the agreement bonus when consensus conflicts with external checks.
+Our objective is to learn a selection policy that maximizes cumulative expected reward:

+During held-out test evaluation, the selector is frozen: no bandit update is performed on test samples, and gold labels are used only offline to compute reported accuracy.
+Thus, Eq.~\eqref{eq:objective} and the shaped reward in Appendix~\ref{sec:post_vote_reward} describe the training and online-adaptation mechanism, not a test-time use of ground-truth labels.

 \paragraph{Stage 1: Top-$L$ candidate filtering.} Querying and comparing all agents at every step is expensive.
 We therefore first compute a lightweight \emph{composite} score for each available agent $j \in \mathcal{A}_t$: